 Notice in the first one you only see the colored makeup above her camera left eye.
 You don’t see the makeup on her forehead or on camera right.
 In the second shot you see all the color on both eyes and both sides of the forehead.
 BOTH shots have the exact same makeup.
 With a little bit of creative problem solving and two different camera angles, I was able to create two completely different shots with the same makeup.

 One last variation to see if I could work this shot just a bit more… I removed the Walmart reflector and switched to black and white for this look:

-So there you have it; The RapiDome by Photoflex is awesome for creating high-end lighting on the go and is versatile enough to be a great addition to any studio with speedlight strobes.
+The RapiDome by Photoflex is awesome for creating high-end lighting on the go and is versatile enough to be a great addition to any studio with speedlight strobes.